Careers Provision at DGS

 UnifrogExcellent careers website that can be used for researching Job Profiles, Colleges, 6th Forms, Apprenticeships and Universities Pupils also record their career interactions on Unifrog, compile a CV and use lots of their useful careers and options related tools, inc career matching quizzes.

-Visit eCLIPS via the link above to access a careers database where you can find information on over 1400 jobs, average salaries, predicted levels of employment in the future and much more.
-It also includes a Parent Section and hosts some really useful career webinars.
-Each section includes a list of useful career websites
+An excellent careers resource.
+Visit Adviza via the link above to access information on Post-16 option choices, Higher Education, Finding and Applying for Jobs It also includes a Parent Section and hosts some really useful career webinars.

 www.oxme.info